 How Much Does Overstocking Reusable Containers Really Cost You?

-Smaller warehouses are, generally, more efficient than larger, more unwieldy ones.
+Smaller warehouses are generally more efficient than larger, more unwieldy ones.

-While there are some benefits garnered from economies of scale, a larger facility has significantly higher inefficiencies than a smaller facility.
+While there are some benefits garnered from economies of scale, a larger facility has significantly higher inefficiencies than a smaller one.
 The only way that larger warehouses, or supply chains for that matter, can be more efficient is if they change their processes.

 If you want to dig into where you can reduce supply chain costs, especially those associated with your reusable or returnable supply chain assets, you are spending more than required in these areas:

 If your rental cost per pallet is $10 per annum, and you are holding 625,000 pallets instead of the 500,000 pallets you actually needed (25% more than what is optimal) pushing your annual additional rental spend to $1.25 million.